becky93/RoomAI/README.md

-RoomAI is a toolkit for developing and comparing AI-bots of imperfect information games.
+RoomAI is a toolkit for developing AI-bots of Texas Holdem and Killers of Three Kingdoms (KTK).